Bruno Senna: Aston Martin (2013–2014)

 Senna and his co-drivers had a successful start to the championship, winning at Silverstone and then collecting another podium at Spa.
-At Le Mans, the Aston Martin Vantage GT2 #99 driven by Senna, Rob Bell and Frédéric Makowiecki started from pole position in the GTE class but did not finish the race after serious crash with 5 hours to the end, when running 3rd.
+At Le Mans, the Aston Martin Vantage GT2 No. 99 driven by Senna, Rob Bell and Frédéric Makowiecki started from pole position in the GTE class but did not finish the race after serious crash with five hours to the end, when running third.
 Makowiecki had no major injuries from the accident.
 In Brazil at São Paulo, there was contact with other cars just in front of Senna resulting in Senna making contact with one of the cars causing suspension damage that forced him to retire from the race.

 McLaren (2015–)

 On 9 February 2015, it was confirmed that Senna would be a factory driver for the McLaren GT3 project.